Biography

 had not since returned.......The Court finally adjourned the case to the 2nd of January.....

-Thomas never lived to appear in Court on the Adjournment Date.
+Thomas did not live to appear in Court on the Adjournment Date.

 "All Persons having any Demand on the Estate and Effects of the late Mr. Thomas Scard, of Totton, are requested forthwith to deliver the same